seismology-RUB/PyLoT/docs/gui.md

 ## Automatic Picking

+The general workflow for automatic picking is as following:
+- after setting up the project by loading waveforms and metadata, the right parameters for the autopicker have to be determined
+- This tuning is done for single stations with immediate graphical feedback of all picking results
+- afterwards the autopicker can be run for all or a subset of events from the project

+For automatic picking PyLoT discerns between tune and test events, which the user has to set as such.
+Tune events are used to calibrate the autopicking algorithm, test events are then used to test the calibration.
+The purpose of that is controlling whether the parameters found during tuning are able to reliably pick the "unknown" test events.
+If this behaviour is not desired and all events should be handled the same, dont mark any events, since this is just a way to group events to compare the picking results nothing else will change.

 ### Tuning

 To adjust the autopicker settings to the characteristics of your data set, use the <img src=../icons/tune.png height=24 alt="Tune autopicks button" title="Tune autopicks button"> button to open the Tuning Dialog.
 In the right hand side of the window the Main Settings and Advanced Settings control the result of the automatic picking.
 To pick the currently displayed trace, click the <img src=images/gui/tuning/autopick_trace_button.png alt="Pick trace button" title="Autopick trace button" height=16> button in the top right corner.

+For a description of all the parameters see [the tuning documentation](tuning.md).

 ### Production run of the autopicker

 ### Evaluation of automatic picks

 ### Export and Import of automatic picks